Logo

 On-the-job application of verbal ability:

-• Interacting with people and managing relationships with co-workers becomes easier.
+• Interacting with people and managing relationships with co-workers becomes efficient.

-• It helps in understanding the client’s specific need
+• It helps in understanding the client’s specific needs.

-Logical Reasoning Test evaluates candidates on their logical inference.
-It is candidates’ ability to draw sensible conclusions based on given information and statements.
+This test helps evaluate the candidates on their logical inference.
+It assesses the candidate’s ability to draw sensible conclusions based on given information and statements.
 Logical thinking is critical in daily life and various business scenarios.
 Likewise, critical thinking is a creative way to approach a problem involving validations using comprehensive judgment and assumptions.

 • It helps gain meaningful information from unstructured data.

-• It enables problem analysis based on facts and information to find a solution.
+• It enables sound problem analysis based on facts and information to find a solution.

 5. Visual Reasoning Test

-Visual reasoning skills are candidates’ ability to create a mental image of an object to find a conclusion.
-It is also an effective tool for making technological designs.
-Hence, Visual Reasoning Test helps evaluate candidates’ non-verbal abilities.
+A verbal reasoning test assesses a candidate’s ability to create a mental image of an object to find a conclusion.
+Visual reasoning is also an effective tool for making technological designs.
+Hence, a visual reasoning test helps evaluate the candidates’ non-verbal abilities.

 On-the-job application of visual reasoning: